Isfahan: Colleges

 In 1947, the Isfahan University of Medical Sciences was established; it now has almost 9,200 students and interns.
 In 1973, the American School of Isfahan was built; it closed during the 1978–79 revolution.
 In 1974, the first technical university in Iran, the Isfahan University of Technology, was established in the city.
 It focuses on science, engineering, and agriculture programs.
 In 1977, the Isfahan University of Art was established.
 It was temporarily closed after the 1979 revolution, and was reopened in 1984, after the Iranian Cultural Revolution.

 Aside from seminaries and religious schools, the other public, private major universities of the Isfahan metropolitan area include: the Mohajer Technical And Vocational College of Isfahan, Payame Noor University, the Islamic Azad University of Isfahan, the Islamic Azad University of Najafabad, and the Islamic Azad University of Majlesi.

-There are also more than 50 technical and vocational training centres in the province, under the administration of the Isfahan Technical and Vocational Training Organization (TVTO), that provide free, non-formal, workforce-skills training programs.
-As of 2020, 90% of workforce-skills trainees are women.
+There were also in 2007 more than 50 technical and vocational training centres in the province, under the administration of the Isfahan Technical and Vocational Training Organization (TVTO), that provide free, non-formal, workforce-skills training programs.
+As of 2020, 90% of workforce-skills trainees were women.